CarlosHartmann/otacon/README.md

 #### Special Search Operations

 `--case-sensitive` or `-CS` makes the search, whether by direct matching or by any of the regex flags, case sensitive.
 If omitted (i.e. the default option), the search is case insensitive.
+This applies to all regex flags (see above).

 `--count` or `-C` will not retrieve any comments but only count every comment that fit the search parameters and output the results per month.